 Additional cost efficiencies can be realized with this Fidelity fund because it is part of the firm’s expansive platform of commission-free ETF offerings.
 FQAL, which recently turned two years old, tracks the Fidelity U.S. Quality Factor Index.

 Compared to investment factors such as growth and value, quality is often overlooked, but that does not diminish the factor’s potency.
-Companies meeting the quality factor’s standards often feature strong balance sheets, impressive return on equity and invested capital, low debt ratios and other favorable traits.
+Companies meeting the quality factor’s standards often feature strong balance sheets, an impressive return on equity and invested capital, low debt ratios and other favorable traits.

-Consider this regarding FQAL: Several of this Fidelity fund’s top 10 holdings, a group representing over 23% of the ETF’s weight, are among the most cash rich domestic companies.
+Consider this regarding FQAL: Several of this Fidelity fund’s top 10 holdings, a group representing over 23% of the ETF’s weight, are among the most cash-rich domestic companies.

 Fidelity Nasdaq Composite Index ETF (ONEQ)

 The Fidelity Nasdaq Composite Index ETF (NASDAQ:ONEQ) is the oldest Fidelity ETF and arguably one of the most overlooked.

 While many investors opting for broad-based Nasdaq exposure opt for Nasdaq-100 tracking funds, this Fidelity fund features a broader lineup.
 A typical Nasdaq-100 index fund or ETF holds just over 100 stocks, but this Fidelity fund has nearly 950 holdings.

 ONEQ “uses statistical sampling techniques that take into account such factors as capitalization, industry exposures, dividend yield, price/earnings (P/E) ratio, price/book (P/B) ratio, and earnings growth to create a portfolio of securities listed in the Nasdaq Composite Index that have a similar investment profile to the entire index,” according to Fidelity.